A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Introduction

-A similar concept was applied to Hadamard matrices by Orrick in \cite{OrrickSwitching} as a means to classify the enormous set of Hadamard matrices of order $32$.
+A similar concept was applied to Hadamard matrices by Orrick in \cite{OrrickSwitching} as a means to construct enormous quantities of inequivalent Hadamard matrices of order $32$, and to categorise Hadamard matrices according to a broader notion of equivalence incorporating these switching techniques.
 This was later found to be equivalent to Godsil-McKay switching \cite{AP-switching}.
 Orrick's switching of Hadamard matrices also motivated the concept of a trade in a complex Hadamard matrix introduced by \'{O} Cath\'{a}in and Wanless in \cite{POCWan}.
 We pay particular attention to these cases as the objects of interest in this paper are complex and Butson type Hadamard matrices.

 With many different but seemingly similar notions of switching equivalence now in the literature for different objects, it is appropriate to establish a unifying definition, capturing the notions that already exist and laying the framework for applications to combinatorial objects more generally.
 This is the first of two goals of this paper.
 The second is to develop switching methods for complex and Butson type Hadamard matrices that capture Orrick's switching of real Hadamard matrices, develop new methods, and resolve some open problems.
 Orrick's switching methods have been applied only to real Hadamard matrices.
 They have not been appropriately generalised to be applicable to Butson or complex Hadamard matrices more widely, but there are good reasons for doing so now.
-This can potentially produce several new equivalence classes of Butson matrices, and we might plausibly classify them at reasonable orders.
+This can potentially produce several new equivalence classes of Butson matrices, and it is plausible that this could aid in an attempt to classify them at reasonable orders when combined with existence conditions.
 Butson and complex Hadamard matrices are gathering increasing interest as they are important objects in quantum information theory, due to their relationship with mutually unbiased bases of $d$-dimension complex space $\mathbb{C}^{d}$ and their applications to quantum entanglement \cite{CGGZ}.
 Another reason for this generalisation to complex matrices is that since a type of Orrick's switching of Hadamard matrices was shown to be equivalent to the Godsil-McKay switching method for producing cospectral graphs \cite{AP-switching,GM-switching}, it is reasonable to suspect that a generalisation of Hadamard switching could have wider implications, when seen as an example of switching under our universal definition.